 Here you can define vertical rods which can be rotated, in addition to the knee rails.
-Depending on the type of the chosen variant the connections will be with the beam, with the handrail, the post or the boom.
+Depending on the type of the chosen variant the connections will be with the beam, with the handrail, the post or the cross-member.
 For example: the vertical rods can be inserted in the handrails or can be trimmed at the handrails, with or without contour.
-Furthermore, you can specify whether the booms on the posts and the filling rods on the booms are to be trimmed.
+Furthermore, you can specify whether the cross-members on the posts and the filling rods on the cross-members are to be trimmed.